jerniceduncan/jerniceduncansportfolio/src/pages/thank-you.md

 template: page
 ---

-Thank you for contacting us!
-We will get back in touch with you soon.
+Thank you for contacting me!
+I will get back in touch with you soon.
 **Have a great day!**